 Dining at Disney Springs

-The majority of restaurants accept the Disney Dining Plan.
+Although currently suspended, the majority of restaurants accept the Disney Dining Plan.
 Many of the restaurants at Disney Springs have live entertainment and include waterfront views.
-Click here for an up to date list of dining venues.
+Click here for an up-to-date list of dining venues.

 Shopping at Disney Springs

 Disney Springs has become a shopper’s paradise, especially for those who like their shopping with a Disney Theme!
 There are shopping options throughout Disney Springs, but the Town Center is home to many of the most well-known names & boutique shops.
 You can find a list of current shops here.